sevda-m-16214/team4/out/production/team4/README.md

 "User.java" file.

 User.java file is a User class that consists of username and password members.
 Along with a constructor and getters/setters, there is also an overridden toString method in the code.
+All new User objects get written into UserDatabase.txt